nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 7. **Regular checks for nginx updates**

-Do a regular visit on the `Nginx news page <http://nginx.org>`_ and proceed in case of updates with item 2 to 5.
+Do a regular visit on the `Nginx news page <http://nginx.org>`_ and proceed in case of updates with items 2 to 5.

 Configure Nginx with the ``nginx-cache-purge`` module
 =====================================================